Rocoto Peppers – The South American Manzano Pepper

 Rocoto pepper plant branches tend to “wander” and sprawl.

-Otherwise, their needs are similar to other hot peppers like jalapeños or cayenne’s.
-Give them medium fertility soil that drains well, water evenly and regularly to keep the soil damp, mulch around the base of the plants, and provide support for the wide branches.
+Otherwise, their needs are similar to other hot peppers like jalapeรฑos or cayennes.
+Give them consistent fertility, soil that drains well, even watering to keep the soil damp, mulch around the base of the plants, and provide support for the wide branches.

 What To Do With Rocoto Peppers